Easy Sourdough Pizza

 - Pre-heat oven to 425F (220C).
 If using a pizza stone then place in oven to pre-heat.

 - Then form the dough into desired shape, or even two pizzas if you prefer thin crust pizza.
-Top with your favourite toppings (without the cheese) and bake for approximately 15-25 minutes or until done, add the cheese and bake for another 2-3 minutes.
+Top with your favourite toppings including the cheese and bake for approximately 15-25 minutes or until done.
 Enjoy!

 Can this be stored in the fridge overnight instead of frozen?